7arss/7arss/README.md

 Computer Engineer
 - Currently learning and making small demos and games in Unity and working on some game ideas.
-- I'm interested in education and academia so I'm also working on an AI tool for that.
+- I'm interested in education and academia so I'm  working on an AI tool for that.
 - I also plan to continue studying and get a masters hopefully soon.